m-dml/m-dml.github.io/seminar.md

 To get updates about each meeting or suggest a topic, please [join our mailing list](https://groups.google.com/forum/#!forum/mlhzg/join).

 ## Future Topics

+### "Baking a Model from Scratch" 03.11.20
+We discuss recent advances of using ML to learn dynamics from observational data.

+In our last seminar, we already talked about transferring physical knowledge from a given dynamical model or parameterization to a ML model via training the latter on simulated data.
+An ambitious further step is to train an ML model directly on observational data, without the need of a physics-derived model of dynamics.

+A big obstacle in this task is that observational data is usually noise-corrupted and incomplete.
+Our main paper for this week suggests to tackle this issue by combining ML with data assimilation.
+Using the Lorenz-96 model as a test-case, Brajard et al. [1] come up with an iterative method that uses an ensemble Kalman filter to provide better training data using a steadily improving neural network model of the system dynamics.

+In a follow-up paper [2], which we will also briefly discuss, the authors explore a connection between their suggested method and Expectation-Maximization, a technique for optimizing statistical models in the presence of unobserved variables.
+This allows a Bayesian perspective on data-driven learning of dynamics.

+Main paper:

+[1] Brajard, J., Carassi, A., Bocquet, M., & Bertino, L. (2020).
+Combining data assimilation and machine learning to emulate a dynamical model from sparse and noisy observations: a case study with the Lorenz 96 model. [arXiv preprint arXiv:2001.01520](https://arxiv.org/abs/2001.01520).

+Supporting paper:

+[2] Bocquet, M., Brajard, J., Carrassi, A., & Bertino, L. (2020).
+Bayesian inference of chaotic dynamics by merging data assimilation, machine learning and expectation-maximization.
+Foundations of Data Science, 2(1), 55-80. [arXiv version](https://arxiv.org/abs/2001.06270)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tgOwWMQHHc8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Past Topics

 ### "Radiation Computation" 20.10.20

 The radiative transfer calculations in general circulation models often impose a computational challenge owing to the complexity of the current radiation models.
 This week, guest presenter Anikesh Pal (IIT Kanpur) will give an overview of these calculations, and describe his recent work at Oak Ridge National Laboratory on using neural networks to accelerate these computations.